 Mathew and Christina Gelder were married at the end of the 2009 market season.
 They now make their home about ten minutes away from the farm but are there often to help out and enjoy time with Mat’s family.

 Mathew’s fulltime employment is actually at the farm equipment store owned by his father and uncle but he spends a lot of time at Ellis Family Farms as well.
 Growing up on the farm was a blessing to Mathew and has given him a love for the industry.
 After going to markets with his grandparents for years in Chicago he was given his own market to manage.
-Mathew and his wife, Christina, will again manage the North Center market on Saturdays this year.
+Mathew will manage the Naperville market on Saturdays this year.
 Mathew also enjoys working on the farm’s tractors and other equipment.
 He is always eager to research new varieties with his Mom.

 Christina has a background in the retail side of farming.
 She has worked at Chicago markets, and a Michigan based farm market and u-pic for years.
 Though she now works full-time at a local credit union, Christina is also a professional photographer and journalist.
 She does freelance work for a local paper and enjoys taking family portraits.
 One of her favorite places to document moments is on the farm.